ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 junior engineers, to learn and level up on your team.

- e first question I get asked about the two crews approach is: how long does somebody stay in the customer crew? ere are four approaches to determining customer crew tenure:
+The first question I get asked about the two crews approach is: how long does somebody stay in the customer crew? ere are four approaches to determining customer crew tenure:

  Make the customer crew a permanent, distinct team or department.